IBM/cpdctl/README_command_reference.md

 :   DataStage conductor definition of hardware specification.
 This option provides a value for a sub-field of the JSON option 'datastage'.
 It is mutually exclusive with that option.

     Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--datastage-conductor=@path/to/file.json`.

+`--datastage-instance` (string)
+:   Instance of DataStage.
+This option provides a value for a sub-field of the JSON option 'datastage'.
+It is mutually exclusive with that option.

 `--datastage-num-computes` (int64)
 :   Number of computes.
 This option provides a value for a sub-field of the JSON option 'datastage'.
 It is mutually exclusive with that option.